 This is where the peel did not perform as well as I hoped, don’t get me wrong there certainly was an improvement in the appearance of my hyperpigmentation but not as much as I expected.
 To get the maximum effect I am supposed to do at least 3 peels.
 So the review is not completely fair since I have only done one peel.

 This is not the typical ease of use because you don’t do the application.
 However, some peels which need to stay on your face for extended periods of time look like clay masks.
 This prevents you from going about your regular business.
 This peel was the opposite as it allowed me to do my errands without anyone being the wiser.

 Cost :N140, 000

-Would I recommend, it depends?
-If your skin needs freshening up and the texture are a bit wonky then this is the one for you.
-However, for severe hyperpigmentation,i would prefer a deeper peel like the TCA or the Jessner’s peel.
+Would I recommend it, it depends?
+If your skin needs freshening up and the texture is a bit wonky then this is the one for you.
+However, for severe hyperpigmentation, I would prefer a deeper peel like the TCA or the Jessner’s peel.